gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 where each component is defined as in the interaction model.
 The difference between the interaction and additive models is setting all the $\omega_{jk}\text{'s}$ to 0 that are present in the interaction model.
 When we set parameters to 0 in models it removes them from the model.
-Setting parameters to 0 is how we will develop our hypotheses to test for an interaction, by testing whether there is evidence enough to reject that all $\omega_{jk}\text{'s}=0$.
+Setting parameters to 0 is also how we will develop our hypotheses to test for an interaction, by assessing evidence against a null hypothesis that all $\omega_{jk}\text{'s}=0$.

 \indent The interaction test hypotheses are